kmp24/kmp24.github.io/docs/_portfolio/5WeatherDBFLask.md

 This code cleans weather station data and creates an SQLite database with a pre-existing data model using SQLAlchemy.
 A simple Flask API endpoint is created.

-View the acode repository [here](https://github.com/kmp24/code-challenge-template)
+View the code repository [here](https://github.com/kmp24/code-challenge-template)